venturadan/startup/notes.md

 	13. should I get Warp?
 	14. what do * * * mean in traceroute and why does it take so long?
 	15. is .gitignore just there so you don't have to white list each file (so you can "git add .")?
-		a. if I add .
+		1. if I add .
 And then put ignore something, does that work?
 Do I have to do the other order? what is -a flag?
 Vs. git add vs. git commit?
-		b.
-What does this mean-->"...the point of the stage (add) step, is so that you can commit some files while still leaving other..."
+		2. What does this mean-->"...the point of the stage (add) step, is so that you can commit some files while still leaving other..."
 	16. GitHub
-		a. how does it work generally?
+		1. how does it work generally?
-		b. how should I be interacting with this as shared resource?
+		2. how should I be interacting with this as shared resource?
-		c.
-I need to understand how the thing is organized
+		3. I need to understand how the thing is organized
-		d. how do slides relate to instruction links in GitHub?
+		4. how do slides relate to instruction links in GitHub?
-		e. do I have to fork the repo to make a pull request for typo edits?
+		5. do I have to fork the repo to make a pull request for typo edits?
 Or, can I just edit directly in the main branch?
 	17. How does PHP relate to html+css+js?
 	18. What is a CLI?
 	19. How do IP and domain name fields relate?
 	20. Why does CodePen seem to not incorporate changes I make?
 	21. what is the multi-buffer copy/paste thing for mac?
 	22. Run example password HTML code stuff and look at stuff (including Network stuff) in localhost browser?
-		forms: instead of post/get (which goes away and returns), we now can just use JS right in the browser something related too JSON?
+		1. forms: instead of post/get (which goes away and returns), we now can just use JS right in the browser
+		2. something related to JSON?
 	23. you can hover over stuff and it will link you to MDN reference page
 	25. learn about web scraping (and how it relates to JS and browsers)
 	26. rmdir -rf simon will delete files if not empty